arjuntheprogrammer/BrewCrewFlutterMobileApp/README.md

 3. You can process a stream using either await for or listen() from the Stream API.
 4. There are two kinds of streams: single subscription or broadcast.

+## Stream Builder

+1. StreamBuilder is a Widget that can convert a stream of user defined objects, to widgets.
+2. This takes two arguments:
+   1. A stream
+   2. A builder, that can convert the elements of the stream to widgets
+3. Widget that builds itself based on the latest snapshot of interaction with a Stream.

 ## Provider

 1. You can use it to provide a value (usually a data model object) to anywhere in the widget tree.